How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge: Single unit for sale

-Although all consumers more highly value the good in period 1, if a fraction $q_0>0$ nevertheless arrives in period 0, then the number of consumers arriving in period 0 has a Poisson distribution with intensity $\l_0 \equiv \l q_0$.
-The number of consumers arriving in period 1 has a Poisson distribution with intensity $\l_1 \equiv \l q_1$.
-The expected utilities are
+Consider first outcomes when the firm has a single unit of the good to sell.
+Although all consumers value the good more highly in period 2, if a fraction $q_1>0$ nevertheless arrives in period 1, then the number of consumers arriving in period 1 also has a Poisson distribution with intensity $\l_1 \equiv \l q_1$; and the number of consumers arriving in period 2 has a Poisson distribution with intensity $\l_2 \equiv \l q_2,$ where $q_2$ is the fraction of consumers arriving in period 2 and $q_1+q_2\le1$.

-Note that the expression for $U_{1}$ is multiplied by the probability $e^{-\l_0}$ that no consumer arrives in period 0, and hence the good is still available in period 1.